Temult/TWanSigmaGraph/README.md

 2. Use the graph or text box to shape the sigma curve
 3. Connect the output (`SIGMAS`) to a sampler that supports external schedules (e.g., KSampler)
 4. (Optional) Use the 💾 button to toggle save mode and store/load your favorite curves

+## Thanks
+- Special thanks to Realistic_Studio_930 for introducing me to sigma schedules and inspiring the graph.
+- Special thanks as well to huchenlei for graciously helping review and guide the js portion of this code
+- Special thanks to Google and OpenAI - Gemini 2.5 Pro and ChatGPT o1/o3-mini(high) were utilized during this project

 ## File Overview